arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 ```

 ### Device Registration on TTN
-Now we need to go back to our TTN dashboard and open the "Register Device" page, by selecting the "register device" link on the header of the Devices section.
+Now we need to go back to our TTN dashboard and open the "Register Device" page.
+Click on "register device" link at the top of the Devices section.

-The following page will be displayed: you have to fill only two fields.
+On the page that shows up we must fill in two fields:

 * The first one is the ID of your device: this must be lowercase and without spaces; the ID should be unique, so you can use i.e. the name of the board followed by the first and the last byte of the EUI
 * The second one is the EUI: this is exactly the device EUI appeared in the Serial Monitor!
 So copy that value into this

 After pressing the Register button, it will show the Device Overview page.
 You can now see all the information needed to complete the Arduino setup.

-Let's come back to the Serial Monitor and proceed: it will ask for:
+Let's come back to the Serial Monitor and proceed.
+It will ask for:

 * activation mode (that in this case is OTAA),
 * the Application EUI
 * the App Key.

-You can copy these information by clicking on the small icon at the end of the relative rows in the TTN device page.
+You can copy these details by clicking on the small icon at the end of the relative rows in the TTN device page.

 ```
 Your module version is: ARD-078 1.1.9